Where We Work

 - Community dialogues that aim to integrate youth and women into local decision-making processes.

-- Support two youth and women’s organisations to represent their interests, and the interests of their communities, to local decision-makers.
+- Training women and women organisations to represent their interests, and the interests of their communities, to local decision-makers.